postmanlabs/labs-docs/src/pages/docs/postman/integrations/github.md

   - type: subtitle
     name: "Related Blog posts"
   - type: link
-    name: "The Importance of 3rd Party Integrations for Postman Pro"
+    name: "The Importance of 3rd Party Integrations"
     url: "https://blog.getpostman.com/2017/03/21/the-importance-of-3rd-party-integrations-for-postman-pro/?_ga=2.184833577.1078379737.1571761632-963694147.1565912089"
   - type: link
     name: "Backup and Sync your Postman Collections on GitHub"
     url: "https://blog.getpostman.com/2017/03/10/backup-and-sync-your-postman-collections-on-github/?_ga=2.184833577.1078379737.1571761632-963694147.1565912089"
 ---

 Back up and synchronize your Postman Collections on GitHub (the largest host of source code in the world) and on any of your custom GitHub domains.
-Your Collections are all tucked in safe and sound with our latest Postman Pro to GitHub Integration.
+Your Collections are all tucked in safe and sound with our latest Postman to GitHub Integration.

 Setting up a GitHub integration requires you to get a GitHub Personal Access Token and configure how you would like to back up your collections.